 to study African American faith-based organizations’ institutional readiness to engage

 in community-based HIV prevention research in the City of Memphis and Shelby County.
-The study will seek to assess faith leaders’/clergy attitudes, beliefs, and concerns
+The study sought to assess faith leaders’/clergy attitudes, beliefs, and concerns

 about implementing HIV programs within faith-based organizations; to understand how

 policy, governance structure, congregational culture, theological views on sexuality,

 and official teaching may influence facilitation of HIV programs; and to identify